hardcamls/zprize/msm-host.md

 in `msm_init`:

-- Transform the affine points from Weierstrass form into our internal affine point format based on scaled twisted edwards curves (See the page on [mixed point addition](msm-mixed-point-addition-with-precomputation.html) for the formulae of the transformation.)
+- Transform the affine points from Weierstrass form into our internal affine point format based on scaled Twisted Edwards curves (See the page on [mixed point addition](msm-mixed-point-addition-with-precomputation.html) for the formulae of the transformation.)
 - Transfer the preprocessed points into the FPGA